SecurityPhoton/mytelebot/README.md

 # mytelebot
-This is code for mytelebot
+This is code for mytelebot.
+It is writen in Go.
+It uses TELE_TOKEN env var for telegram bot API token.

 You can access it by link